suhasdotcom/coding-solutions/LeetCode/221/README.md

 | A,1,1 | B,1,1 | A,1,1 | B,2,1 | B,1,1 |

 5) Now start parsing the array from (max_row, 0) check next up cell (max_row-1, 0) to get the count of current element, cases here:
+  - Current and last cells differ: Current cell in that case can be max square of size one.
   - Count remains same: if first cell has count (A, 3), i.e.. count should be (A, greater than 1), if next up cell also has count (A, 3) that means we have a rectangle of A of 2x3.
 And max square size of 2.
 Put size 2 in next up cell as (A, 3, 2).
 Go up once again.
   - Count decreases: if first cell has count (A, 4), i.e.. count should be (A, greater than 1), if next up cell has count (A, 3) that means we have a square of 2x2.
 Put size 2 in next up cell as (A, 3, 2).
 Keep going up.
   - Count increases: if first cell has count (A, 3), i.e.. count should be (A, greater than 1), if next up cell has count (A, 4) that means we have a square of A of 3x3.
 And max square size of 3.
 Put size 3 in next up cell as (A, 4, 3).
 Go up once again.